bergcybersec/BERGCYBERSEC/README.md

 # BERGCYBERSEC
 Pace University Seidenberg School of Information Systems and Computer Science's Cybersecurity Club

-This repository will contain images and documentation for the club website @ https://bergcybersec.club.
+This repository will contain images, files and documentation for the club website @ https://bergcybersec.club.